segura-security/ansible-pam-collection/docs/senhasegura_credential_info.md

   register: senhasegura_credential
 ```

----

-### Available options
+## Available options

 ```
 options:
     system_url:
         type: str
         description:
-            - senhasegura's environment URL used for authentication, SENHASEGURA_URL environment variable may also be used
+            - Segura's environment URL used for authentication, SENHASEGURA_URL environment variable may also be used
     client_id:
         type: str
         description: